 Upon the purchase of a communication in the form of an independent expenditure “each television or radio broadcast station, provider of cable or satellite television, or online platform” shall require that the independent expenditure committee “making such purchase” file with such station, provider or platform “a copy of the registration form filed by such committee with the state board of elections.”
 This requirement applies to ALL independent expenditures purchased from these entities, including all television and radio spots, not just internet or digital advertisements.
 (See Election Law §14-107-b and (9 NYCRR § 6200.10(i))

 24 Hour and Weekly disclosure of Independent Expenditures

-When a contribution or loan over $1,000 is received or an expenditure over $5,000 is made within 30 days of the applicable election, such transaction must be electronically disclosed within 24 hours to the NYSBOE.
-When a contribution or loan over $1,000 is received or when an expenditure over $5,000 is made, outside of the 30 day - 24 hour disclosure provision, such transaction must be electronically disclosed on a weekly basis, on Friday, to NYSBOE.
+When a contribution or loan of $1,000 or more is received within 30 days of the applicable election, such transaction must be electronically disclosed within 24 hours to the NYSBOE.
+When a contribution or loan of $1,000 or more is received or when an expenditure over $5,000 is made, outside of the 30 day - 24 hour disclosure provision, such transaction must be electronically disclosed on a weekly basis, on Monday, to NYSBOE.

 All 24 hour and Weekly disclosures must be reported to NYSBOE on the next applicable election cycle or periodic report.